 Offering a novel in-depth look at how willpower functions in international relations, Resolve in International Politics has critical implications for understanding political psychology, public opinion about foreign policy, leaders in military interventions, and international security.

-Joshua D. Kertzer is assistant professor of government at Harvard University.
+First published in 2016.Joshua D. Kertzer is assistant professor of government at Harvard University.